Man out on bail charged with trying to sell fentanyl to Foxboro hotel guest

 Investigating were detectives Mark Bohnenberger, Michael Alberts and Lt.
 Kenneth Fitzgerald in addition to officers Sgt.
 Val Collins, Mark Gallagher and Adam Byrnes.

-At his arraignment Tuesday, Occivil pleaded innocent to possession of fentanyl with intent to distribute.
+At his arraignment, Occivil pleaded innocent to possession of fentanyl with intent to distribute.
 His case was continued to next month for a pretrial conference.

 In May 2019, Occivil was indicted on similar charges in Dedham Superior Court and was free on $2,000 cash bail, according to court records.